cs-espace-pda/cs-espace-pda.github.io/collections/_references/Project ESA-PRODUCTION SENTINEL 2-EN.md

 The project objectives are as follows:
 * Develop and integrate the Systematic Production Service for Sentinel 2 satellite integrated in a high availability platform running 24/7
-* Optimise worfkow to meet SLA of 75 min for L1C and 120 minutes for L2A products
+* Optimise the processing worfkow to meet SLA of 75 min for L1C and 120 minutes for L2A products with input data up to 60 GB.
-* Ensure level 2 support

 The processes for carrying out the project are:
 * Agile, Continuous integration